haskus/haskus-manual/source/system/programming/graphics/display_model.rst

 If there are several connectors of the same type in the same card, you can distinguish them with the ``connectorByTypeIndex`` field.

-You can check that a display device is actually plugged in a connector with the ``connectorState`` property: in our example, there is a (virtual) screen connected.
+You can check that a video display is actually plugged in a connector with the ``connectorState`` property: in our example, there is a (virtual) video display connected.

 We can get more information about the connected device: